 I have been a fan of merino clothing for a long time.
-They are great for outdoor adventures, but my boyfriend insists on wearing merino T-shirts on regular weekdays as well and I can’t blame him.
+They are great for outdoor adventures!
+They are part of our wild camping equipment checklist.
+But my boyfriend insists on wearing merino T-shirts on regular weekdays as well and I can’t blame him.
 Recently when I needed some new garments Isobaa sent them to me for free to try and review. #joinourflock

 The products I decided to try were: